 May we submit faxes or copies of vendor quotes?

-No, you must submit any materials from vendors or consultants as attachments in eGrants in one or more of the following formats: Microsoft Word (DOCX), Excel (XLSX), Portable Document Format (PDF), JPEG, BMP, or PNG.
+No, you must submit any materials from vendors or consultants as attachments in eGrants in one or more of the following formats only: Microsoft Word (DOCX), Excel (XLSX), Portable Document Format (PDF), JPEG, BMP, or PNG.

 Are photographs helpful for documenting the extent of a records problem?

-Yes, but don’t provide too many, and don’t substitute photographs for a detailed description of the problem in the Project Narrative.
+Yes, but don’t provide so many that they become a distraction or overwhelming.
+Also, don’t substitute photographs for a detailed description of the problem in the Project Narrative.

 The information on the application sheet for my local government is inaccurate; how do I correct it?

-Do I need to a resolution from my board appointing a Project Director if the Project Director will not receive and grant funded compensation?
+Do I need to obtain a resolution from my board appointing a Project Director if the Project Director will not receive any grant funded compensation?